CodyBrunson/ImpBot/README.md

-MAke sure you put a Config.Json in the assembly location.
+Make sure you put a Config.Json in the assembly location.
 Example Config in source.